 This sculpture took three years to complete, weighs 25 tons, and is the same size as Mount Rushmore’s heads.

-South Dakota monuments and national parks are America’s national treasures.
+Monuments in South Dakota and national parks are America’s national treasures.
 Here you can discover the true beauty and learn about the brave heroes and leaders that make America so great.

-Overall, South Dakota monuments and landmarks are magical places where various gorgeous sculptures and statues paint American history in a heroic light.
+Overall, monuments and landmarks are magical places where various gorgeous sculptures and statues paint American history in a heroic light.

 South Dakota is a must-visit for those who like to learn and explore.
 Scenic views combined with educational ventures can do you no wrong.
 So, get on the next flight to view the 15 exciting wonders of South Dakota!